Open-Collective-Foundation/docs/what-we-offer/fiscal-hosting.md

 Open Collective Foundation’s fiscal hosting services fit within the [category ](https://www.propelnonprofits.org/wp-content/uploads/2017/12/Fiscal-Sponsorship-models.pdf)of “**comprehensive**,” “**direct**,” or “**Model A**” fiscal sponsorship.

-These terms describe situations where a project or organization (what we call an _initiative_) is legally part of a larger organization, the fiscal host.
-Through this relationship, initiatives can transact financially without needing to legally incorporate.&#x20;
+These terms describe situations where a project or organization (what we call an _Collective_) is legally part of a larger organization, the fiscal host.
+Through this relationship, Collectives can transact financially without needing to legally incorporate.&#x20;

 :bulb:You can think of this type of fiscal host as a sort of “umbrella” organization.

-As the fiscal host, we hold our initiatives’ funds in our bank account and are responsible for taxes, accounting, legal compliance, and financial administration.
-While our hosted initiatives have a great deal of autonomy within the bounds of our [Terms](../getting-started/terms.md), Open Collective Foundation ultimately is responsible for the oversight of initiatives’ funds.
+As the fiscal host, we hold our Collectives’ funds in our bank account and are responsible for taxes, accounting, legal compliance, and financial administration.
+While our hosted Collectives have a great deal of autonomy within the bounds of our [Terms](../getting-started/terms.md), Open Collective Foundation ultimately is responsible for the oversight of Collectives’ funds.

 ## What does 501(c)(3) mean?